bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:03:07

 No, I heard him present on it at TabConf in October of 2022, I think.
-I think you had just kind of written the gist and had been talking to people maybe following the Prague discussions Yep, so Reuben gave a presentation on it, and I don't think he and I had officially met at that point And I was so excited after the talk was finished I went up to him afterwards and was like, what do we got to do to make this a reality?
+I think you had just kind of written the gist and had been talking to people maybe following the Prague discussions.
+Reuben gave a presentation on it, and I don't think he and I had officially met at that point.
+I was so excited after the talk was finished I went up to him afterwards and was like, what do we got to do to make this a reality?
 This sounds awesome.
 And then I think at that point, we decided the next step would be to write the BIP.
 And so we decided that's where we would spend the next amount of time just kind of refining the idea.